 This course is offered to prepare students to provide assistance to patients in cases of cardiac arrest and/or pulmonary obstruction for adults and children in accord with the American Heart Association (AHA).
 Attendance is MANDATORY at class and demonstration labs.

-#587 Integrated Clinical Medicine I 5 Hrs.
+#587 Foundations in Doctoring 5 Hrs.